We breathe life into great teams with great ideas to create great companies.

 Angels bridge the gap.
 Our capital helps entrepreneurs make critical investments in technology, research and development, marketing and sales channel development, and myriad other post-startup/pre-corporate processes required to truly bring an idea to market.
 Simply put: without Angel investing, nearly every product or service you rely upon today could have died on the drawing board.

 But life for the individual Angel investor can be risky.
 A wealthy individual only has access to as many deals as exist in his or her limited sphere of influence.
 The lone Angel may not have the time or resources to personally screen each deal, to conduct the background reports and legal due diligence required to put the risk of adverse selection at bay.
+You won’t have to look far to find a lone angel with a horror story.
 Most importantly, to sufficiently empower the entrepreneur with enough capital, the lone Angel may end up making fewer, larger investments–a practice that single-handedly results in higher risk, just the way that investing an entire 401(k) in a single stock would be considered high risk.

 Our philosophy is that the risks of early stage investing are best managed by investing alongside a group of other successful Angel investors.
 Deal flow, screening, and due diligence are higher quality; legal, accounting, and deal structuring expenses are lower.
 Angels are able to invest smaller amounts in more deals since they can rely on other members to contribute the capital necessary to empower the entrepreneurs, so each individual develops a broader portfolio that still offers highly attractive potential returns.